-Continuing actions against the Hmong people in the Lao People's Democratic Republic\
+The continuing genocidal situation of the Hmong people in the Lao People's Democratic Republic\

-International Educational Development, Inc. and the Association of Humanitarian Lawyers have been concerned for some time about the dire situation of the Hmong people in the Lao People's Democratic Republic (hereinafter Laos).
+International Educational Development, Inc. and the Association of Humanitarian Lawyers continue to be deeply concerned about the dire situation of the Hmong people in the Lao People's Democratic Republic (hereinafter Laos).
 To that end, we have submitted a number of written statements and urgent action appeals, including to the Special Advisor to the Secretary-General on the Prevention of Genocide and Mass Atrocities.
 The situation invokes the "Responsibility to Protect (R2P) principles -- the Hmong people are at risk of extermination.
 Given both the history of the Hmong people and their more than 40-year-long grave situation, they have the right to self-determination as the only way to realize their basic human rights.